-3.10 Bodywork between and behind the rear wheels:
+3.12 Bodywork between and behind the rear wheels :

 No bodywork behind a point lying 280mm forward of the rear wheel centre line may incorporate more than three aerofoil sections.
-All aerofoil sections used in this area must conform to one of the three sets of dimensions given in Appendix 1.
+All aerofoil sections used in this area must conform to one of the three sets of dimensions given in Drawings 1.3, 1.4 or 1.5.
 Each of the dimensions given must remain nominally at the same height above the reference plane over the entire width of the relevant aerofoil section.